 Synthesis of N-phenyloxyphthalimide

 The methods to synthesize the N-phenyloxyphthalimide are outlined by Ghosh and are used in these procedures.
 In a new 25mL round bottom flask, 61.7mg of Potassium t-butoxide (t-BuOK) was dissolved in 2mL of anhydrous dimethyl formamide (DMF).
 Then 61.7mg of N-hydroxyphthalimide was added to the flask and the mixture was stirred for 10 minutes.
 If the compounds do not dissolve 2 more mL of DMF are added to the mixture before the triflate salts from the previous step are added.
 After adding the triflate salts, the flask is brought to 60 degrees Celsius using a variac and mantle and the mixture is stirred for 1 hour.
 After stirring was completed, the compound and solvent along with 20mL of deionized water and 20mL of ethelacetate are added to a seperatory funnel.
 The solution is shaken vigorously in order to mix the solution thoroughly and then the aqueous layer is drained into a waste beaker.
 20 more mL of deionized water area added and the process is repeated three times.
 On the fourth time, rather than adding DI water, 20mL of brine was added, turning the solution a milky white color, to ensure the best separation of the organic and aqueous layer.
 The organic layer was then transferred to a 50mL Erlenmeyer flask which was stoppered.
 At this point added is anhydrous sodium sulfate in small increments.
 After each increment the flask is shaken vigorously to help absorb any remaining water in the solution.
 The increments were stopped when the anhydrous sodium sulfate stopped clumping together and started to look like a snow globe in the Erlenmeyer flask.
-Using gravity filtration the solid was removed from the mixture and the remaining compounds were drained into a new 25mL round bottom flask.
+Using gravity filtration, the solid was removed from the mixture and the remaining compounds were drained into a new 25mL round bottom flask.
 The flask was left under a fume hood allowing the ethelacetate to evaporate, leaving behind N-phenyloxyphthalimide.

 Hydrolysis of N-phenyloxyphthalimide